stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 5. Select **OK**.

-    > **Note**: You should wait for the template dependency to install to complete, if you were prompted earlier.
+    > **Note**: You should wait for the template dependency to install to complete if you were prompted earlier.

     ![Under Azure Cosmos DB output the following field values display: Document parameter name, outputDocument; Collection name, Processed; Database name, LicensePlates; Azure Cosmos DB account connection, cosmosdb_DOCUMENTDB.](media/saveplatedata-cosmos-integration.png 'Azure Cosmos DB output section')

 6. Close the `SavePlateData` function.

-### Task 4: Create function to save manual verification info to Azure Cosmos DB
+### Task 4: Create a function to save manual verification info to Azure Cosmos DB

 In this task, you will create another new function triggered by Event Grid and outputs information about photos that need to be manually verified to Azure Cosmos DB.